Nasim-Imtiaz/ML_AWS_Foundation_Course/README.md

 AI refers to the broad capability of machines to perform activities using human-like intelligence.

 #### Machine Learning
-ML is a type of machine learning that allows computers to automatically learn and improve from experience without being explicitly programmed to do so.
+Which allows computers to automatically learn and improve from experience without being explicitly programmed to do so.
 Using machine learning computer learn to ***discover patterns*** and ***make predictions***.
 It combines statistics, applied math and computer science.

 #### Supervised Learning
 Supervised Learning is a type of machine learning technique in which every training sample from the dataset has a corresponding label or output value associated with it.
 Supervised learning algorithms learn to predict labels or output values. ***Regression*** and ***Classification*** are supervised leraning.